Skip to content

 COPY server.py .

-# Ensure your container has network access (e.g. via NordLayer) to reach the SAP Host
+# Ensure your container has network access (e.g. via NordLayer)

-# Expose the FastMCP port
+# Expose port 8000 for Railway compatibility

 EXPOSE 8000